 No matter the age of the child, it’s important for the parent to recognize their God-given role to be the spiritual leader at home.
 It’s never too late to start.

-Yes!
-Child dedication signifies the commitment of parents (including single parents) to do their best to raise their child to be a follower of Christ.
+Child dedication signifies the commitment of care-givers (couples, single parents, grandparents raising their grandchildren) to do their best to raise their child to be a follower of Christ.
 Additionally, we highly encourage single parents to dedicate their child as they commit themselves to raise him or her without the presence or partnership of a spouse.
 In some cases, it would be wise to seek pastoral counsel if you have concerns about your situation.
 As a church, Hope Chapel is committed to supporting single parents in providing a Christian foundation for their child’s upbringing.

 Child Dedication happens during an adult worship service.
 If you are inviting friends and family to join you in this celebration, we encourage you to invite them to attend the whole worship service.